 Can you tell me about your education, professional practice, and leadership experience?

-Education: I have a Bachelor’s of Science in Nutrition (Dietetics).
+Education: I have a Bachelor of Science in Nutrition (Dietetics).
 It is a major fraught with much chemistry (yuck, but necessary).
-I also have a Master’s of Science (MS) in Human Nutrition.
-My thesis was on the home food environment and how what we buy and store in our homes impacts how we eat.
+I also have a Master of Science in Human Nutrition.
+My thesis research was on the home food environment and how what we buy and store in our homes impacts the way we eat.
 I completed this degree in conjunction with the Dietetic Internship (DI), which is required to be eligible to sit for the RD exam and is similar to a residency or supervised practice program.
 This combined MS/DI program was two years long and one of the hardest and most worthwhile things I have ever accomplished!
 After moving from Arizona to North Carolina in the summer of 2017, I also a became licensed (which was not required to practice in Arizona).
-After all is said and done, my name now gets to go a little something like this: Rachel Cassinat, MS, RD.
+After all is said and done, my name now gets to go a little something like this: Rachel Cassinat, MS, RD, LDN.

-Leadership experience: I am currently a member of the International Association of Eating Disorder Professionals Foundations (IAEDP) as well as The International Federation of Eating Disorder Dietitians (IFEDD).
-I am a member of the Academy of Nutrition and Dietetics.
-Through it, I am a part of specific practice groups including Food and Culinary Professionals, Hunger and Environmental Nutrition, and Dietitians in Integrative and Functional Medicine.
-Under this organization, I have also served in many leadership capacities including:
+Professional membership & leadership experience: I am a member of the International Association of Eating Disorder Professionals Foundations (IAEDP) as well as The International Federation of Eating Disorder Dietitians (IFEDD).
+I am a member of the Academy of Nutrition and Dietetics (AND).
+Through AND, I am a part of specific practice groups including Behavioral Health Nutrition and Nutrition Entrepreneurs.
+Under this organization, I have served in many leadership capacities including:

 - At-Large Delegate, Student members, House of Delegates, July 2014 – June 2015

 - Student Representative, Student Advisory Committee, July 2013 – June 2014